Polar Satellite Launch Vehicle: PSLV-XL

-PSLV-XL is the upgraded version of Polar Satellite Launch Vehicle in its standard configuration boosted by more powerful, stretched strap-on boosters with 12 tonne propellant load.
+PSLV-XL is the upgraded version of Polar Satellite Launch Vehicle in its standard configuration boosted by more powerful, stretched six strap-on boosters with 12 tonne propellant load.
 Weighing 320 MT at lift-off, the vehicle uses larger strap-on motors (PSOM-XL or S12) to achieve higher payload capability.
-On 29 December 2005, ISRO successfully tested the improved version of strap-on booster for the PSLV.
+On 29 December 2005, ISRO successfully tested an improved version of the strap-on booster for the PSLV.
 The first use of PSLV-XL was the launch of Chandrayaan-1 by PSLV-C11.
 The payload capability for this variant is 1800 kg to Sun-synchronous orbit.

 PSLV-DL

 PSLV-DL variant has only two strap-on boosters with 12 tonne propellant load on them.
 PSLV-C44 on 24 January 2019 was the first flight to use PSLV-DL variant of Polar Satellite Launch Vehicle.
 It is capable of launching 1257 kg to 600 km Sun-synchronous orbit.

 PSLV-QL

 PSLV-QL variant has four ground-lit strap-on boosters, each with 12 tonnes of propellant.
 PSLV-C45 on 1 April 2019 was the first flight of PSLV-QL.
 It has the capacity to launch 1523 kg to 600 km Sun-synchronous orbit.